dotintent/awesome-ble/README.md

 - [SmartGattLib](https://github.com/movisens/SmartGattLib) - SmartGattLib is a Java library that simplifies the work with Bluetooth SMART devices (a.k.a.
 Bluetooth Low Energy in Bluetooth 4.0).
 It provides all UUIDs of the adopted GATT specification and an convenient way to interpret the characteristics (e.g. Heart Rate, BatteryLevel).

 ## Flutter
-_Flutter-specific libraries, tools, and resources for developing Bluetooth Low Energy (BLE) applications using the Flutter framework._
+_Flutter libraries, tools, and resources for developing Bluetooth Low Energy (BLE) applications using the Flutter framework for both iOS and Android._

 - [Flutter Blue Plus](https://github.com/boskokg/flutter_blue_plus) - Flutter Blue Plus is a bluetooth plugin for Flutter, a new app SDK to help developers build modern multi-platform apps.
 - [Flutter Reactive BLE](https://github.com/PhilipsHue/flutter_reactive_ble) - Flutter Reactive BLE is a Flutter library that handles BLE operations for multiple devices.